wp-plugins/weaverx-theme-support/readme.txt

 This is the initial release of this plugin.

 == Changelog ==
+= 0.6 =
+* Fixed [ show/hide_if ] for multiple conditions that include device
+* Changed interface to Weaver Xtreme - all codes now just in Weaver X Add-ons tab

 = 0.5 =
 * Added [ show/hide_if ], removed [ hide_mobie ], [show_if_logged_in]
 * Updated Doc